Get clarity about your fertility with our fertility assessment test & investigation.

 These tests will help you to understand your fertility and ability to conceive.
-These option is available for men, women, singles and couples, who may just want to know their fertility status or are having issues conceiving.
+Our fertility assessment test is available for men, women, individuals, singles and couples.
+Who may just want to know their fertility status or are having issues conceiving.

-These are routine tests recommended to assess egg reserve, sperm quality, structures such as the Fallopian tube, the uterus (womb), hormones as well as infection screening.
+The fertility tests recommended help to assess egg reserve, sperm quality, structures such as the Fallopian tube, the uterus (womb), hormones as well as infection screening.

 How does it work:

 We believe in the value of getting to know our patient first before running tests on them.
 Hence, our fertility clear begins with a consultation, in which our fertility specialist will take a detailed medical history to discuss any existing medical conditions and explore any problems that could be relevant.

 Our Fertility Specialist will then arrange for preliminary investigations to be performed in order to make a diagnosis and advise you of the best treatment options.